Designations Congruent with Things: Chapter 17

 The bookcase is fine.

-He’s ascribing sentience to too many things, like books and bridges and unfamiliar furniture, he feels like they’re watching him, like something’s watching him, nothing is though, nothing can be, right?
+He’s ascribing sentience to things that shouldn’t have it, like books and bridges and unfamiliar furniture, he feels like they’re watching him, like something’s watching him, nothing is though, nothing can be, right?

 Right.

-Well, maybe not so much ‘right’ as ‘not right,’ but he’s pretty sure that of Things That Might Be Watching Him the bookcase is really low on that list, he just doesn’t like that it has no edges, honestly books are going to fall off the sides at least the way that he deals with books.
-Who has so few books that they don’t stack the things right out to the edges?
+Well, maybe not so much “right” as “not right,” but he’s pretty sure that of Things That Might Be Watching Him the bookcase ranks really low on the list; he just doesn’t like that it has no edges, honestly books are going to fall off the sides at least the way he deals with books they will.
+Who has so few books they don’t stack the things right to the edges?

 Amalgamated Paulerika, apparently.
 Not a big reader, that one.

-Newt has broken bookcases by putting too many books into them.
+Newt has broken bookcases by wedging too many books into them.

 The bookshelf isn’t at all the problem.
-He doesn’t have that many books right now, and it’s just a surrogate for other concerns he has, about the normal things that normal people would be concerned with after the two weeks he’s just had.
-Like, for example, whether aliens are trying to resorb him into a collective consciousness right about now.
+He doesn’t have that many books right now.
+The bookshelf is just a surrogate for other concerns about the normal things normal people would be concerned with after the two weeks he’s just had.
+Like, for example, whether aliens are trying to resorb him into a collective consciousness right about now?

 What, Newt replies defensively.